What’s a “Good” GRE Score?

 Now that you understand the scoring system of the GRE, we’ll discuss how you can determine a competitive GRE score for your admissions goals.

 Percentile ranks show you how your score compares to the scores of all other test takers.
-For example, scoring a 162 on the verbal reasoning section, which is in the 90th percentile, means you performed better than 90% and worse than 10% of other test takers on this section.
+For example, scoring a 162 on the Verbal section, which is in the 90th percentile, means you performed better than 90% and worse than 10% of other test takers on this section.

 However, when considering average GRE score ranges, you should be aware that score percentiles are not an all-encompassing method of identifying competitive GRE scores.

-Thus your target GRE score range should be based on your research into the program’s GRE score statistics for admitted students (and on general acceptance rates).
+Thus, your target GRE score range should be based on your research into the program’s GRE score statistics for admitted students—modified by consideration of the program’s acceptance rate.
 For a less competitive program, a GRE score at or slightly above the average would suffice.
 For a more competitive program (think single-digit acceptance rates), you may need to aim for a higher-than-average score to help secure admission.

 If you are applying to top MBA programs like Harvard Business School or Stanford Graduate School of Business, the general advice still applies: look at the average GRE scores for your target programs and aim to score at or above the average.